BlaiseGD/Calendar/README.md

 Current Featureset: Create and save calendar, view calendar for any month and year

-Goals For Future Updates: Add in French Republican (Revolutionar) Calendar, Full year calendar, Colors for Calendars
+Goals For Future Updates: Add in French Republican (Revolutionary) Calendar, Full year calendar, Colors for Calendars